ATPs/MCuNovo/README.md

 https://github.com/ATPs/MCuNovo/archive/master.zip

 ##Name MCuffNovo
 This name is from MAKER, Cufflinks and de novo.
-I guess it is really hard to have a very attractive name.
-Well, let it be.

 ##Let's wait and see what will happen later on.